GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 ## Edit the dataset’s schema

-After the import is complete, you edit the dataset schema.
-You'll need to change a few of the inferred types.
+After the import is complete, you edit the dataset schema to change a few of the inferred types.

 On the **Train** tab, make sure that your schema matches the screenshot below: